Millfields Primary School

 Our school focuses on ‘High Quality Teaching’, which means teachers plan and provide well-differentiated teaching and learning within the classroom, where all children can access the learning and make good progress.

 We use a ‘themed approach’ to learning with whole school themes to inspire and motivate the children.
-Key stages (from both Millfields and Arlesford School) plan together to enable quality planning, teaching and support.
+Key stages plan together to enable quality planning, teaching and support.
 All children are planned for so that they can be included to access all work at the level they are working at.

-One to one and small group support is provided for children to enable the children achieve and make progress at an appropriate level.
+One to one and small group support is provided when it is appropriate so that children are given opportunities to make the best progress possible.

-When a child has been identified as needing a higher level of support, they will be given an (One Plan – see section 3).
+When a child has been identified as needing a higher level of support, they will be given a One Plan which is where needs and outcomes are discussed and recorded with parents and the relevant professionals.

 If needed, Specialist Equipment may also be given to the pupil: writing slopes, seat cushions to aid concentration and posture, visual aids, pen/pencil grips, scissors, stress balls etc.